Works of fiction open up new worlds in the mind’s eye.

 Virginia Woolf – Mrs. Dalloway

 “Mrs. Dalloway said she would buy the flowers herself” – these are the first words of the marvelous novel by Virginia Woolf.
-The whole story is enveloped in a single day, where the protagonist is about to give an upper-class-Victorian-style party.
-There is the usual narrative where Mrs. Dalloway takes care of all the arrangements, but the really interesting bits are the long, almost stream of consciousness-like passages where we peek into the mind of a complicated woman.
+The whole story is enveloped in a single day, where the protagonist is about to give an upper-class Victorian-style party.
+There is the usual narrative where Mrs. Dalloway takes care of all the arrangements, but the really interesting bits are the long, almost stream-of-consciousness-like passages where we peek into the mind of a complicated woman.
 I learned something about love from this book.
-The most memorable scene for me is when Dalloway is talking with her husband, but as many husbands, “He could not bring himself to say he loved her, not in so many words”.
+The most memorable scene for me is when Dalloway is talking with her husband, but like many husbands, “He could not bring himself to say he loved her, not in so many words”.
 Tell her when you love her.
 Lesson learned.

 Albert Camus – The Fall

-The Fall, is a classic piece of the French existentialism.
+The Fall is a classic piece of French existentialism.
 Clemence, once a respected Parisian lawyer finds himself in an obscure bar, somewhere in the middle of Amsterdam.
 In this gloomy atmosphere, he recollects his sins to an unknown listener.
-It’s a tour de force of existential thought, and a proper treatment of the middle class hell.
-In fact, the canals of Amsterdam are, at one point, compared to the rings of hell in Dante’s Inferno.
+It’s a tour de force of existential thought and a proper treatment of the middle-class hell.
+The canals of Amsterdam are, at one point, compared to the rings of hell in Dante’s Inferno.